mcminnra/search_final_project/README.md

 See [Task 1 README](task1/README.md)

-## Task 2 - Deep Matrix Factorization
+## Task 2 - Deep Collabrative Filtering
 Goal: Try to predict a recommend a business based on a user's review score of other businesses.

 See [Task 2 README](task2/README.md)